 Schmear, Quayside Isle, 31 Ocean Way, #01-03, Singapore 098375; schmear.sg

 Tiong Bahru Bakery

-This iconic bakery at Tiong Bahru is one of our top spots for French pastries.
+This iconic bakery chain is one of our top spots for French pastries, plus they make a mean cup of coffee.
 Kids will love the butter or chocolate croissants, and the cereal rye sourdough gets our seal of approval for a healthy bread that tastes as fantastic as it looks.

 We often pop over for a lunchtime chat with Aunty Nancy, one half of the Werner’s Oven husband-wife-duo who set up this German bakery back in 1988.
 As well as pretzels, pies and mouthwatering pork knuckle offerings, it also bakes up a great range of breads that include gluten-free options.